Quansight/Quansight-website/README.md

 ## Integrations

 Making changes to the website relies on the ability of several different services to interact with each other.
-This section covers each service one by one and how it integrates with some of the other services.
+This section is for developers and covers each service one by one and how it integrates with some of the other services.

 ### GitHub

 The Vercel app is installed on GitHub.
 The app kicks off deployments on Vercel whenever someone opens a pull request or pushes a commit to the repo.
-All of these deployments are preview deployments (meaning they use the preview enviroment and its associated environment variables), except for commits to the `main` branch.
+All of these deployments are [preview deployments](https://vercel.com/docs/concepts/deployments/environments#preview) (meaning they use the preview environment in Vercel and associated environment variables), except for commits to the `main` branch.
 Commits to the `main` branch are specially recognized by Vercel as a signal to deploy the live website.

 ### Storyblok

 Each website has its own "space" in Storyblok.
 Each space has its own configuration.
-For example, the Consulting website Storyblok space has a separate pair of API keys from the Labs space.

 So each website has its own pair of API keys: preview and public.
 The preview API key allows API access to both published and unpublished content.
 The public